-- A. The applicant filed an application with the Planning Department for the following variance(s): - A variance to reduce by 2'-9" the minimum required pedestal front setback of 5'-0" in order to construct an addition following the existing setback of 2'-3" facing 4th Street.

-- 2. A variance to eliminate the minimum required pedestal rear setback of 5'-0" in order to construct a pool abutting the rear property line. - A variance to exceed by 64% (1'-6") the maximum allowable projection of 25% (0'-6") in order to construct a new roof with overhang encroachment of 89% (2'-0") into the existing front yard of 2'-3" facing 4th Street. - 4.
-A variance to exceed by 19.4% (0'-7") the maximum allowable projection of 25% (0'-9") in order to construct a new roof with overhang encroachment of 44.4% (1'-4") into the existing east side yard of 3'-0". - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+- A. The applicant filed an application with the Planning Department for the following variance(s) which were either approved by the Board with modifications, or denied: - 1.
+A variance to reduce by a range from 3'-1" to 8'-2" the minimum required pedestal setback of 8'-2" in order to construct portions of the south façade, a and new canopy structure at 5'-1", and a metal structure along the pool deck at zero (0'-0") setback from the south side property line. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.